 You can use the default Multi-cloud GLB StyleBook on Citrix ADM to configure the ADC instances with hybrid and multi-cloud GLB configuration.

 You can use the default Multi-cloud GLB StyleBook for LB Node StyleBook to configure the ADC load balancing nodes which are the child sites in a parent-child topology that handle the application traffic.
-Use this StyleBook only if you want to configure LB nodes in case of a parent-child topology.
+Use this StyleBook only if you want to configure LB nodes in a parent-child topology.
 However, each LB node must be configured separately using this StyleBook.

 Workflow of ADC hybrid and multi-cloud GLB solution configuration